qinxuye/cola/README.md

 ## Overview

-**Cola** is a high-level distributed crawling framework, used to crawl data and extract structured data from pages of websites.
+**Cola** is a high-level distributed crawling framework, used to crawl pages and extract structured data from websites.
 It provides simple and fast yet flexible way to achieve your data acquisition objective.
 Users only need to write one piece of code which can run under both local and distributed mode.